frootlab/deet/README.rst

 data interface (and SQL dialect).

-Pandora is `open source`_, based on the `Python`_ programming language and actively developed as part of `Project Infimum`_ at `Frootlab`_.
+Pandora is `open source`_, based on the `Python`_ programming language and actively developed as part of `Smart Analytics`_ project at `Frootlab`_.
 Pandora is developed as a generic data interface, which can be integrated into data analysis applications, to facilitate the integration of data.

 Current Development Status